 1. Purchasing Habits: According to a recent study by Witeck Communications, disposable personal income (DPI) is on the rise among LGBT Americans.
 The money LGBT Americans can spend collectively, after paying taxes, rose 4 percent to $917 billion in 2015.

-There are currently 2.4 Million LGBTQ adults in the United States, a number that is expected to double by 2030 according to a report from UCLA.
+There is an estimated 12 to 22 million LGBTQ adults in the United States.
 What is your brand doing to build a relationship of trust with LGBTQ consumers?

 2. Think Millennial: A 2017 Prudential LGBTQ Financial Experience survey found that LGBT respondents are “five years younger, on average, compared to general population respondents.
 Lesbians and bisexuals, in particular, skew young; 45% of lesbian and 58% of bisexual respondents are Millennials.”